thoughtworks/billbo/README.md

 ### To run the tests
 - Run `$ rake test:unit` to run the unit tests
-- Run `$ rake test:functional` to run the unit tests
+- Run `$ rake test:functional` to run the functional tests
 - Run `$ rake test:all` to all tests

 ### If you want to deploy on the cloud